David Copperfield: Dickens's way of writing

 Dickens's approach to the novel is influenced by various literary genres, including the picaresque novel tradition, melodrama, and the novel of sensibility.
 Satire and irony are central to the picaresque novel.
 Comedy is also an aspect of the British picaresque novel tradition of Laurence Sterne, Henry Fielding, and Tobias Smollett.
 Fielding's Tom Jones was a major influence on the nineteenth century novel including Dickens, who read it in his youth, and named a son Henry Fielding Dickens in his honour.
 Melodrama is typically sensational and designed to appeal strongly to the emotions.

 Trevor Blount comments on the fascination that Dickens has always exercised on the public.
 He mentions the lavishness, energy, vividness, brilliance, and tenderness of Dickens's writing, along with the range of his imagination.
 Blount also refers to Dickens's humour, and his use of the macabre and of pathos.
 Finally, Blount celebrates the artistic mastery of an overflowing spontaneity, which is conveyed with both delicacy and subtlety.
 What Blount admires, in the first place, is the vigour with which the characters "rise" from the page and create a "phantasmagorical" universe, which is seen by the reader with the intensity of an hallucination.
 This is best illustrated in many of Dickens's works, by the powerful figure of a weak individual.
 In David Copperfield Mr Wilkins Micawber is such a figure, someone who is formidably incompetent, grandiose in his irreducible optimism, sumptuous in his verbal virtuosity, and whose grandiloquent tenderness is irresistibly comical.
 Micawber has been described as "With the one exception of Falstaff, ... the greatest comic figure in English literature".

 In this novel, one characteristic noted by Edgar Johnson is that Dickens, in the first part, "makes the reader see with the eyes of a child", an innovative technique for the time, first tried in Dombey and Son with an omniscient narrator, and carried here to perfection through the use of the 'I'.

 Modernist novelist Virginia Woolf writes, that when we read Dickens "we remodel our psychological geography ... [as he produces] characters who exist not in detail, not accurately or exactly, but abundantly in a cluster of wild yet extraordinarily revealing remarks".

 Satire and pathos

 The very principle of satire is to question, and to tear off the masks, so as to reveal the raw reality under the varnish.
-Dickens use the whole arsenal of literary tools that are available to the satirist, or rather supplied by his narrator, David, who even directs satire upon himself.
+Dickens uses the whole arsenal of literary tools that are available to the satirist, or rather supplied by his narrator, David, who even directs satire upon himself.
 These tools include irony, humour, and caricature.
 How it is employed relates to the characters' differing personalities.
 Satire is thus gentler towards some characters than others; toward David the hero-narrator, it is at once indulgent and transparent.